-Reconnection is the theme of this year’s World Values Day on 21 October.
-The annual campaign raises the awareness of values around the world.
+The annual campaign of World Values Day raises the awareness of values around the world.
 One of its aims is to encourage organisations to think about their values and to use them to create positive change in communities.

 So, what are company values?